ray-project/ray/doc/source/ray-core/actors/patterns/fault-tolerance-actor-checkpointing.rst

 - Write the state to local disk.
 This can cause troubles when actors are instantiated in multi-node clusters.
 - Write the state to local disk and use cluster launcher to sync file across cluster
-- Write the state to ray internal kv store. (this is an experimental feature and not suitable for large files)
+- Write the state to Ray internal kv store. (this is an experimental feature and not suitable for large files)
 - Write the state to a Ray actor placed on head node (using custom resource constraints)